 Although the e-NBB provides the most recent and accurate information on tissue availability, this table provides a general overview of the availability levels of the different brain areas and types of storage, specified by diagnosis.
 Please note that for MS different brain areas are specified, because MS brains are dissected using a specific protocol.

 The NBB formulated guidelines for researchers who would like to analyse data from the NBB database, without the actual use of the brain tissue.
-The collection of clinical and neuropathological data is very expensive and therefore the NBB asks a financial contribution and acknowledgement of the intellectual investment in return.
+For database mining projects, the NBB asks a financial contribution and acknowledgement of the intellectual investment in return.

 For each project a minimal financial contribution of € 250 is asked, or more depending on the following criteria: